NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_003 Bulk Deformation Processes.md

 $$\boxed {
 p-\sigma_{x}=\dfrac{2}{\sqrt{ 3 }}\sigma_{f}=\sigma_{f}'
  }$$
-If we assume that the pressure distribution is symmetric,  It can be shown that pressure distribution is given by
+If we assume that the pressure distribution is symmetric,  It can be shown that pressure distribution is given by (similar to [[#Slab Method of Analysis]] in forging):

 $$\boxed {
 p(x)=\sigma_{f}'\exp\left( \dfrac{2\mu(L/2-x)}{h} \right)